tohenk/node-sms-gateway/README.md

 Node SMS Gateway can be extended with other functionality using its plugin interface.

-For example, see included [Prepaid](/plugins/prepaid/index.js) plugin.
+For example, see included [Prepaid](https://github.com/tohenk/node-sms-gateway-prepaid) plugin.

 ## Installation

-Installation is available via GIT.
+Stand alone installation is available using GIT.

 ```
 $ cd ~